 Biohemistry Discoveries of 2019: Modern methods of analysis and research have significantly changed the way biochemical studies operate, and it was especially noticeable in 2019.
 Advances in analytical methods, for instance, have allowed re-evaluating of some commonly accepted measurements, such as BPA exposure levels.

 Also, the appearance of high throughput approaches have significantly accelerated drug discovery by analyzing crucial proteins in various organisms, such fungi, as well as cellular proteins in animals and humans.
 The advances in computer modeling have also provided new insights into how crucial biological molecules work.

-In general, the last year was providing researchers with various types of information that can potentially change our lives for the better with new ideas for treatments and a better understanding of current dangers to our health.
+In general, the last year provided researchers with various information that can change our lives with new ideas for treatments and a better understanding of current dangers to our health.
 The list of discoveries presented here showcases these fantastic advances.

 Here are the notable biochemistry news in 2019 from around the world:

 The worm’s secret: short-lived species of roundworm can live longer due to activation of a vital autophagy protein [USA, December 2019].

 Autophagy is a process during which sizable structures inside the cell, such as bulky proteins and mitochondria, get destroyed and recycled.
 Autophagy was recently found to be selective, and several proteins involved in tagging and delivering them to a unique cellular structure called phagosome have been found.
 A new role in prolonging lifespan was discovered for some of them.

 A research team at the Sanford Burnham Prebys Medical Discovery Institute has previously found that a mild heart shock administered at the early stages of life in a roundworm species, C. elegance, has led to a prolonged lifespan in the worms.
 A thorough analysis of the processes that took place after the shock has shown that:

 - The levels of genes that code for proteins p62 and sqst-1 were increased in the worms that have received heat shock.